The Fare: Plot

 Countless loops later, after Penny's disappearance, Harris decides to look for her.
 He does not reset his meter and drives down a different road, despite voices whispering to him to turn back.
 He eventually reaches a bright light where a dark figure demands he turn around.
 Harris resets his meter.
 He is still visibly upset when he picks up Penny again, and she comforts him, leading to them making love.
 Afterward, Harris notices a scar on Penny's head from when she hit her head in the car crash.
 The scar is old and Harris realizes they are not in a time loop but that time is actually passing.
 Penny is unable to answer his questions, but tells him to not drink his water before she disappears again.

 Harris does not drink his water and picks up a new passenger, an elderly man who asks to go to River and Elm.
-As he drives, Harris' memory of his old girlfriend return.
+As he drives, Harris' memory of his old girlfriend returns.
 The girl he had picked up in his taxi cab was in fact Penny, and they had spent a romantic summer together before she left suddenly.
 Harris subsequently died in a car crash.
 Harris takes the old man to River and Elm, a desolate place, and the old man pays him with a gold coin, like many other similar gold coins Harris finds in his cab.
 The Dispatcher calls to check in and tells Harris to get back to his job.
-Harris asks what is his job.
+Harris asks what his job is.

 The Dispatcher explains that Harris made him his ferryman after his mortal death, a punishment for his and Penny's affair; it is revealed that The Dispatcher is Death, and Penny (who is actually Persephone) is his wife.
 Death had taken away Harris' memory of Penny, and Penny had provided water to erase his memory of his job.
 Harris had been unaware of years passing, only aware of when he drove Penny, something that happened yearly as she returned to the underworld.

 Harris continues his job and drives many different souls to the afterlife.
 After a year, it is again time to pick up Penny.
 She apologizes for everything and implores him to drink the water again for his own sake, but Harris says he has found nobility in his task and that he is grateful for their brief time each year to be together.
 He drops her off, and they express their feelings for each other before he drives away.